akka/akka/akka-docs/src/main/paradox/project/downstream-upgrade-strategy.md

 For example, when Akka 2.5.0 was released, Akka HTTP 10.0.x continued to depend on Akka 2.4.
-When it was time to update Akka HTTP to Akka 2.5, 10.1.0 was created, but 10.0.x was maintained for backward compatibility for a period of time according to Lightbend support policy.
+When it was time to update Akka HTTP to Akka 2.5, 10.1.0 was created, but 10.0.x was maintained for backward compatibility for a period of time according to Lightbend's support policy.